≡ Menu

 As of 2014, it is thought that nearly 29 million adults and children have some form of diabetes, which accounts for over 9% of the population.

-Perhaps what is most shocking about this statistic is the fact that seven million are completely unaware that they have the problem.
+Perhaps what is most shocking about this statistic is that seven million are unaware they have the problem.

 Diabetic Life Insurance